skygadgetsab/rchub/README.md

 You'll need at least these 3 components:
 - Raspberry Pi computer (verified on [RPi Zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and RPi 4)
 - [Waveshare's 1.44 LCD HAT](https://www.waveshare.com/wiki/1.44inch_LCD_HAT)
-- Micro SD card with RaspbianOS flashed on it
+- microSD card with RaspbianOS flashed on it
-  _A1 rating is recommended_
+  _A1 or A2 rating is recommended_

-Connect PPM signal wire to `GPIO 17` pin and ground to the ground pin nearby (see Raspberry Pi pinout).
+Connect PPM output signal wire to `GPIO17` and `GND` to the ground pin nearby (see Raspberry Pi pinout).

+You can also DIY an exact copy of the official [RCHub](https://skygadgets.shop/products/rchub), see "X306" folder.

 ### Software